-Rainforest supports testing native Android phone and tablet applications in both portrait and landscape orientation.
-This document will walk you through the setup for Android app testing on a Virtual Machine running Android X86_64.
+Rainforest supports testing native Android phone and tablet applications.
+This document will walk you through the setup for Android app testing on a Virtual Machine running Android Emulator.

 Testing your native Android application